-You don’t realize how precious your hair is to you until you start losing it.
+You don’t realize how precious your hair is to you until you start losing it – and then you need to see a hair loss stylist.
 Have you ever had that moment where you wake up in the morning, go to the bathroom, and notice that your scalp is more visible than you remember?
 This can be the first warning sign for hair loss, many people do not notice their gradual hair loss until it starts becoming visible.
 Hair loss can happen for many, many reasons, but the basic idea behind it is the same for all causes: telogen effluvium.

 Telogen Effluvium: How Hair Falls Out